fcambus/spleen/README.md

 - Spleen is the default font for OpenBSD consoles since January 2019
 - Spleen was imported in the NetBSD src tree in March 2019
+- Spleen 12x24 is used in the Haiku [kernel debugger][19] (on high resolution displays) since May 2021

 [1]: https://www.cambus.net/content/2018/09/spleen-hello.png
 [2]: https://www.cambus.net/content/2018/09/spleen-etranger.png